A powerful transformation in harsh times.

 - Source codes – GUTY IT team wished to modify some elements of the Ordering Stack systems, especially the display and the front-end aesthetics.
 That’s why they were provided the source codes to work on.

-Our assumptions were confirmed – our customers were very hungry for new technologies and were waiting for GUTY to enter the online ordering business.
-What matters a lot to us is how many brand new customers we have gained thanks to Ordering Stack who only discovered the GUTY brand thanks to the PWA app GUTY Delivery, which is now available for download.
-We have chosen Ordering Stack for several reasons.
-First of all, they offered a Multichannel ordering system.
+We are particularly proud of the number of new customers we have gained as a result of Ordering Stack, many of whom had never heard of the GUTY brand prior to using the recently released PWA app GUTY Delivery.
+We have chosen “Ordering Stack” for several reasons.
+First of all, they offered a multichannel ordering system.
 Our goal from the beginning has been to cover multiple needs with one product.
-Ordering Stack fulfilled this to a tee.
-It not only provided us with new ordering options for our customers, but also a KDS system for our kitchens and a flawless connection to our current POS system.
-Hand-in-hand, we achieved improvements not only in the online world, but also in the offline world, thanks to KDS, which provided easier and faster order processing in our restaurants.
+This was perfectly fulfilled by ordering Stack.
+It not only provided us with new ordering options for our customers but also a KDS system for our kitchens and a flawless connection to our current POS system.
+Hand-in-hand, we achieved improvements not only in the online world but also in the offline world, thanks to KDS, which provided easier and faster order processing in our restaurants.

 - It is always good to have a testing environment to work with when implementing the system.
-Every test possible reduces the hassle and the possible mistakes during the implementation on production.
-While testing is a standard procedure for every large scale software project, GUTY’s team provided us with an extensive ability to test the software with a real-life data and cases, so the system was super-polished before the launch.
+Every test reduces the hassle and the possible mistakes during the implementation on production.
+While testing is a standard procedure for every large scale software project, GUTY’s team provided us with an extensive ability to test the software with real-life data and cases, so the system was super-polished before the launch.

 - GUTY was a clear example that a headless system is a better fit for an already established and working organization.
 The ability to tailor the solution using an API made the connection with a POS system and the payment gate easier and less time-consuming than a total digital revolution